 Overview of My Research

 The main goal of my research is to understand how people put information into memory.
-I primarily study the different types of strategies people use to ease this process.
+I study the different types of strategies people use to ease this process.
 I use a combination of approaches and technologies in my studies.
 Learn more about my research and areas of study below.

 Unlocking Research Mysteries